GoogleCloudPlatform/migrate-to-containers/guides/tomcat-multi-apps-with-httpd-proxy/README.md

 * Build and deploy FlowCRM application into Tomcat on the above GCE vm
 * Install and Configure Apache2 HTTPD server on the above GCE vm
 * Install and configure Migrate to Containers
-* Qualify the workloads for migration using the Migrate to Containers [Migrate Fit Assessment (mFIT)](https://cloud.google.com/migrate/containers/docs/fit-assessment)
+* Qualify the workloads for migration using the [Migration Center discovery client CLI (mcdc CLI)](https://cloud.google.com/migration-center/docs/discovery-client-cli-overview)
 * Migrate Petclinic and FlowCRM databases vm to a container with persistent data
 * Migrate Petclinic application to a Tomcat container
 * Migrate FlowCRM application to a Tomcat container